AeTher97/szakal-2/README.md

 ## How to run
 ### Prerequisites

-To compile and run the application following software has to be installed on the machine:
+To compile and run the application for development following software has to be installed on the machine:
 * Git client
 * Java 21 or higher JDK (Java and gradle can be handled from Intellij, easier in my opinion), for command line script JAVA_HOME has to be set up correctly.
 * Node.js with npm
 * Postgres database (directly on metal or in docker), launch scripts handle

+This is not required for the docker option as everything is set up in multi-stage build.

 ### Methods for launching Szakal 2 App